Home » Gluten free » Bread and Butter Pickles

 Instructions

-• Combine sugar and remaining ingredients in a medium saucepan; bring to a simmer over medium heat, stirring until sugar dissolves.
+• Create Pickling Liquid: Add sugars, vinegars, mustard seed, and turmeric to a medium saucepan and heat over medium to bring to a simmer.
+Stir until the sugar dissolves.
 Pour hot vinegar mixture over cucumber mixture; let stand at room temperature 1 hour.

-• Cover and refrigerate 24 hours.
-Store in an airtight container / jars in refrigerator up to 2 weeks.
+• Chill: Seal with lids and refrigerate the jars for 24 hours.
+Store in the fridge for up to two weeks.

 Tried this Recipe?
 Tag me Today!Tag me @ServedFromScratch or use #ServedFromScratch!